cihatsolak/cihatsolak/README.md

 # Hi there 👋 I'm Cihat

-## Software Developer, Student, Coffee Gourmet and Reader
+## Software Developer, Student and Coffee Gourmet

 Here are some ideas to get you started: